-- (a) Using Gephi, networkx (both can read networks in the gml format) or any other platform/library, you should run Louvain Algorithm to find the best possible communities and create a table showing: name of the movie, number of nodes and edges, number of communities found and modularity for those communities.
-Give a brief comment on which networks seem to present community structure, and why. - (b) Choose any two of the movies and produce visualizations for the networks, labeling the nodes with their character names, using colors to represent communities and the size of the nodes to represent PageRank values.
+- (a) Select any six networks of the dataset and using Gephi, networks or any other platform/library, you should run Louvain Algorithm to find the best possible communities and create a table showing: id of the dataset, name of the movie, number of nodes and edges, number of communities found and modularity for those communities.
+Give a brief comment on which networks seem to present community structure, and why. - (b) Choose any two of the movies (that are not different chapters of the same universe) and produce visualizations for the networks, labeling the nodes with their character names, using colors to represent communities and the size of the nodes to represent PageRank values.
 Try to make the picture as aesthetically pleasing as possible, reinforcing the community structure (and explain how you created the layout).
-Give a brief informal description on the meaning of the communities in the context of the movie (are they what you were expecting? are they meaningful? choose movies that you are familiar with) - (c) Implement a program (in any programming language) for manually computing the (normalized) modularity of a network when given a partition.
-Test it on one movie of your choice and the partitions you produced on the previous questions (and report if the value seems ok).
-Attach the program to your homework submission with a very short description on how it works.
+Give a brief informal description on the meaning of the communities in the context of the movie (are they what you were expecting? are they meaningful? choose movies that you are familiar with and that you believe should have community structure). - (c) Implement a program (in any programming language) for manually computing the (normalized) modularity of a network when given a partition.
+Test it on one movie of your choice and the on the partitions you produced on the previous questions (and report if the value seems ok).
+Attach the program to your homework submission with a very short description on how it works and how I could run it.